Though Albert DeSalvo confessed to murdering 13 women in the early 1960s, some believe that the "Boston Strangler" was really multiple serial killers.

 One day in February 1965, Nassar called his attorney, F. Lee Bailey – who later gained notoriety for helping defend O.J.
 Simpson in the 1990s — and asked him if the Boston Strangler could “make some money” from publishing his story.
 Bailey asked him what he meant, and Nassar told him about DeSalvo.

-DeSalvo may have confessed to the rapes and killings, but many people doubted his guilt from the beginning.
+Albert DeSalvo may have confessed to the rapes and killings of the Boston Strangler, but many people doubted his guilt from the beginning.

 For starters, though he was able to recount the crime scenes in great detail, not a shred of physical evidence tied him to the crimes.
 His timeline matched up with the Boston Strangler murders — DeSalvo was released from his first bout in prison mere weeks before the first Strangler killing — but he seemed like the kind of person who would have admitted to the murder spree upon his initial capture.